-God Never Said That: Some people are flat out convinced that Yoshio Sakamoto considers the Prime Trilogy not part of the canon, when in reality they are merely stated to be side-stories and are still canonical (up to the point he contradicts them, at least, which happened pretty early on in Other M's development).
+God Never Said That: Some people are flat out convinced that Yoshio Sakamoto considers the Prime Trilogy not part of the canon; what he actually said was he considers them to be side-stories and are still canonical.

 Troubled Production: The first one was really hard for Retro. (the second had just one problem: the tight deadline)

 What Could Have Been: In Corruption, the starship was originally meant to play a larger part in the game, with piloting sections.
 Sadly they were cut, though this does explain the otherwise pointless missile expansions you can get for it.

 Multiplayer was going to be expanded/fixed for Corruption, based on improvements from Echoes and Hunters.
 Retro Studios ran out of time.